RuthOkorie/HR-Dataset-Project/README.md

   2. It is used to develop supplementary charts and graphs.
 ---
 ### Data Cleaning and Preparation
-In the initial phase of Data cleaning and preparation, I performe the following actions;
+In the initial phase of Data cleaning and preparation, I perform the following actions;
-  1. Data loading and Inspection
+  1. Data loading and inspection
   2. Handling missing values
   3. Data normalization
-  4. Data cleaning and Formatting
+  4. Data cleaning and formatting
-  5. Data Quality check.
+  5. Data quality check.
 ---
 ### Exploratory Data Analysis
 EDA involves the exploring of the Data to answer some questions about the data such as;